 On November 8, 2011, voters will have a chance to consider ten constitutional amendments proposed by the 82nd Legislature.
 The proposed amendments cover a wide range of topics, including taxes, bonds, the Permanent School Fund, pardons, and terms of office.
-For questions on when, where and how to vote, see the Texas Secretary of State's Votexas.org website.

 For background and analysis of the ballot propositions, see the House Research Organization's Constitutional Amendments Proposed for Nov.
-2011 Ballot, and the Texas Legislative Council's Condensed Analyses of Proposed Constitutional Amendments.
+2011 Ballot, and the Texas Legislative Council's Condensed Analyses of Proposed Constitutional Amendments